prguggilapu/Fruit_classifier/README.md

 # Fruit_classifier

-Craeting a model to classify a fruit with Data Augumentation
+Creating a model to classify a fruit with Data Augumentation